sandiegojs/vanilla-browser-docs/docs/index.md

 }
 ```

-## Handle request
+## Handle server response

-Now that we are able to submit the form to the REST endpoint let's do something with the response.
-We're going to write errors any errors from our xhr request to the screen.
+Now that we are able to submit the form to the server let's do something with the response.
+We're going to write any errors from our XHR request to the screen.
 We're also going to render the contents of the form to the screen if it was successfully submitted.

 Some of the methods we'll be using are:

 - [`Document.createElement`][mdn-createelement] this method creates a DOM element of the type specified in the first parameter.
-For example, we can pass in **div**, **p**, **ul**, etc.
+For example, we can pass in `div`, `p`, `ul`, etc.
 - [`Document.createTextNode`][mdn-createtextnode] this method creates a text node that can be placed in the document.
 We'll use this to hold content we author.
 - [`Node.appendChild`][mdn-appendchild] this method can be called on any element created using createElement.
 As you can guess from the name it adds the node passed in to the end of node you call appendChild on.